Chesapeake Bay Fishing: The Complete Guide for 2025

 Three people on a boat proudly show off their Chesapeake Bay Flounder catches.
 The person on the left is wearing a red shirt and hat, the one in the middle has on a dark shirt and cap, and the one on the right is sporting sunglasses and a tank top.
 Clear skies stretch over the vast sea in the background.

-Chesapeake Flounder fishing is an institution.
+Chesapeake Flounder fishing is an institution in the southern portions of the Chesapeake Bay – but this species ranges as far north as the Chesapeake Bay Bridge in some seasons.
 If you fish here, chances are you’ll come across one of these tasty critters.
 While they’re not the most attractive fish to look at – and neither are they the toughest to catch – they provide plenty of fun and are a surefire way to fill the cooler.

-Targeting Flounder is a great way to introduce the little ones to angling.
-And they’re also a delicious reward for any experienced angler who’s spending the day targeting something more tricky.
-Whether on shore or on a charter, you can land Flounder galore, as they feed near the shallow bottoms inshore.
+Flounder are also a delicious reward for any experienced angler who’s spending the day targeting dinner.
+Whether on shore or on a charter, you have a shot at these fish, as they feed near the bottom and in shallow waters close to shore.

 Bluefish and Redfish